Skip to main content

 Pricing

-• Play: Free, comes with ads and .jimdo subdomain
+• Limited free plan: comes with ads and .jimdo subdomain

 IM Creator is one of the few website builders that is absolutely free for nonprofits.
 Send in the paperwork to prove you’re a registered nonprofit organization, and you can get started for free.
-Just note that this builder has a learning curve—best use it if you’ve got a tech-savvy team member!
+Just note that this builder has a learning curve — it’s best to use it only if you’ve got a tech-savvy team member!

 Features